Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Introduction

 We settle the full spectrum between these two regimes.
 Our results apply when $k = f^{-2 + 2\kappa}$ and $m = f^{-1 - \mu}$ where $0 < \kappa, \mu < 1$ as $f \to 0$. \begin{theorem}[Lower bound] For any $\delta > 0$, there is a $c > 0$ such that

 whenever

-\end{theorem} Notice that the lower bound on $m$ interpolates between the two extremal regimes discussed above.
+\end{theorem} Notice that the lower bound on $m$ interpolates between the two extreme regi\-mes discussed above.
 As $k$ increases, a more accurate estimate of the gene trees can be obtained and one expects that the number of genes required for perfect reconstruction should indeed decrease.
 The form of that dependence is far from clear however.
 We in fact prove that our analysis is tight. \begin{theorem}[Matching upper bound] For any $\delta > 0$, there is a $c' > 0$ such that

 whenever

 Moreover, there is an efficient test to distinguish between $\P_0^{\otimes m}$ and $\Q^{\otimes m}$ in that case. \end{theorem} Our proof of the upper bound actually gives an efficient reconstruction algorithm under the molecular clock hypothesis.
 We expect that the insights obtained from proving Theorem~\ref{thm:main1} and~\ref{thm:main2} will lead to more accurate practical methods as well in the general case.